funkfinger/wigg.in/_posts/2010-03-30-Using-Rack-middleware-to-parse-JSON.markdown

 ---
+layout: post
 title: Using Rack middleware to parse JSON
-date: '2010-03-30'
+date: "2010-03-30"
 tags:
   - code
   - json
   - middleware
   - params
   - postbodycontenttypeparser
   - rack
   - ruby
   - sinatra
   - testing
 ---

 In attempting to AJAX-ize the site, I had the desire to handle JSON as if it were form post data.
 Queue a Rack middleware solution. <code><a href='http://github.com/rack/rack-contrib'>rack-contrib</a></code> contains a bunch of common middleware extensions, one being the horribly named <code>PostBodyContentTypeParser</code>.
 To get this working I added: